 Celiac disease

-Last updated: 23 Jan.
+Last updated: 28 Apr.
 2026

 Reviewed by: Specialist doctors from the Elfcare quality team

 Feeling tired more often than usual?
 Maybe you’ve noticed occasional bloating, gas after meals, or unexplained changes in your digestion.
-These could be harmless, but they might also point to something worth understanding better: Celiac disease.
+These could be harmless, but they might also point to something worth understanding better: celiac disease.

 Book your consultation to test your health